Pollutant Release and Transfer Registers / Public Right-to-Know

 Digital Catalogue of GIS Environmental Data

-Geographic Data of MZP (Czech Ministry of the Environment)
+Geographic Data of MZP (Czech Ministry of the Environment) in Czech and English.

 http://www.ecn.cz/rtk/catalogue-gis/index.htm